Memirlan/Metric-Learning-for-FaceID/README.md

 ### Implemented triplets (anchor, positive, and negative samples) and the triplet loss

 ### Trained the ResNet by removing the last layer to get vector representations of images for training via Metric Learning
+- trained Resnet-18 for 10 epochs only (to be improved)